LuisEduardoSandoval/LuisEduardoSandoval.github.io/README.md

 ![](Assets/gifs/p1_Sandoval.gif)

+Controls:

+Move using: WASD or Arrowkeys on PC mouse to look around

+Mobile: move by tapping the screen look down to move back. gyroscope to move around

 Interactions:

-there are 2 cubes placed on the podium that can be interacted with the first one is a lighting box that changes the lighting of the sky when looked at.
+There are 2 cubes placed on the podium that can be interacted with.
+The first one is a lighting box that changes the lighting of the sky when looked at.

 ![](Assets/gifs/lightingexample.gif)

-The lighting cube works by taking the eventlistener library and check for a click(in this case a binding which is basically staring in vr) and once this event has happend a timer counts upwards switching between two states(red and green) and a sound is played.
+The lighting cube works by taking the eventlistener library and check for a click(in this case a binding which is basically looking at in vr) and once this event has happend a timer counts upwards switching between two states(red and green) and a sound is played.

 ``` javascript